5 Effect Pedals You Should Have for Your Acoustic Guitar 5 Effect Pedals You Should Have for Your Acoustic Guitar

 Boss RC30 loop station

 Boss RC30 loop stationProbably the best looper in the market.
 If you are into looping your music, then the RC30 is also a must-have pedal.
-Personally, I had the RC3 and RC300 and I do not recommend any of the two.
-The RC3 is very limited and with the RC300, I felt a bit clumsy.
-The bottom line, there’s no doubt that the RC30 is one of the most fun effect pedals you can find.
+Personally, I have had the RC3 and RC300, and I do not recommend either of the two.
+The RC3 is very limited, and with the RC300, I felt a bit clumsy.
+The bottom line, there’s no doubt that the RC30 is one of the most fun effects pedals you can find.
 If you watch guitar looping videos, then you’ll most likely notice the RC30.
-Bear in mind that this pedal is no longer produced by Boss so finding the Boss RC30 is not an easy task and you might have to look for a used one.
+Bear in mind that this pedal is no longer produced by Boss, so finding the Boss RC30 is not an easy task, and you might have to look for a used one.
 If you are looking for alternatives, then the Boss RC50 is also an excellent choice.

 Price: $277-$309